Gisson/DAD1617/README.md

 The DAD project, named  *DADSTORM*, aims at implementing a simplified (and therefore far from complete) implementation of a fault-tolerant real-time distributed stream processing system.
 Checkout the [project description](DAD-project-description.pdf) for more info.

+## Running the project

+To run DADSTORM:
+- build the solution (`DADStorm.sln`) using MS Visual Studio
+- launch one PCS executable per machine where an Operator is to be run
+- run the PuppetMaster executable
+- load and run the example configuration file (located in the `InputFiles` folder) using the PuppetMaster GUI